-You can reinvest your dividends in additional shares of our common stock.
+You may reinvest your dividends in additional shares of our common stock.
 Your dividends will be used to buy additional shares of our common stock at the prevailing market price on the dividend reinvestment date (determined by taking the unsolicited weighted average price, rounded to four decimal places, of our common stock as reported on the NYSE).

-Optional cash purchases up to \$10,000
+Optional cash purchases up to \$10,000 per month

-You can buy shares of our common stock if you are a participant in the Plan.
-You can make monthly investments of as little as \$50 (or \$250 in the case of your initial investment), or as much as \$10,000, and you can pay either by check or have your payment automatically deducted from your bank account.
+You may buy shares of our common stock if you are a participant in the Plan.
+You may make monthly investments of as little as \$50 (or \$250 in the case of your initial investment), or as much as \$10,000 per month, and you can pay either by check or have your payment automatically withdrawn from your bank account.
 We may change these minimum and maximum amounts at any time in our sole discretion or we may suspend the right to make optional cash purchases for any monthly period or periods.

-Optional cash purchases in excess of \$10,000
+Optional cash purchases in excess of \$10,000 per month

-Optional cash purchases in excess of \$10,000 per month may be made pursuant to a written request and are not subject to a predetermined maximum limit on the amount of the investment.
-The discount, if any, on optional cash purchases in excess of \$10,000 per month made pursuant to such requests will range from 0% to 3% and will be established at our discretion, along with any other terms, after a review of current market conditions, the level of participation and our current and projected capital needs.
+Optional cash purchases in excess of \$10,000 per month may be made only pursuant to an approved Request for Waiver and are not subject to a predetermined maximum limit on the amount of the investment.
+The discount, if any, on optional cash purchases in excess of \$10,000 per month made pursuant to such requests will range from 0% to 3% and will be established at our discretion, along with any other terms, after a review of current market conditions, the level of participation and our current and projected capital needs (see Question 10-"How do I make optional cash purchases in excess of \$10,000 per month?").